Thee Faction: Biography

-Flyer for a Thee Faction-curated gig in aid of the Orgreave Truth & Justice Campaign.

 Thee Faction released fifth album Reading Writing Revolution: The Tendency of the Rate of Profit to Fall in June 2015, preceded by a track on double-CD fundraising album Orgreave Justice and free download single "Choose Your Enemy", released on 29 March with accompanying video.
 A second free download single "(You've Got The) Numbers (Why Don't You Use It)" accompanied the release.
 The album received 5/5 in the Morning Star, 9/10 at MaximumVolumeMusic, and a positive review in Socialist Standard, while R*E*P*E*A*T zine called it "highly enjoyable, dangerously tuneful, subversively catchy and dialectically danceable, as well as being (as the title implies) properly educational - thought provoking and agitational."
 The band announced a number of summer festival dates, including Glastonbury, and a return to Tolpuddle and the Matchwomens Festival.

 Thee Faction guitarist Babyface, under cadre name "Chris Fox", won the Beard Liberation Front's 'St David's Day Beard of Wales' title in 2015, 2017 and 2018.
 He was runner-up in 2016.

-Thee Faction keyboard player and vocalist Kassandra Krossing, aka Cassie Fox, started the Loud Women organisation and festival in 2015.
+Thee Faction keyboard player and vocalist Kassandra Krossing, Cassie Fox, started the Loud Women organisation and festival in 2015.
 She also now plays bass in "mummycore" band I, Doris, along with Thee Faction trombonist Nineteen Nineteen.

 Thee Faction's most recent gig to date was a 2017 benefit show for the anti-Haringey Development Vehicle campaign.
 The band has not officially confirmed a hiatus, although a slogan on one of their web-pages, "R&B sui generis", may indicate that, like other left-wing groups, they have gone into the Labour Party.